edickie/ciftify/docs/usage/ciftify_recon_all.md

 Options:
   --ciftify-work-dir PATH     The directory for HCP subjects (overrides
                               CIFTIFY_WORKDIR/ HCP_DATA enivironment variables)
-  --hcp-data-dir PATH         The directory for HCP subjects (overrides
-                              CIFTIFY_WORKDIR/ HCP_DATA enivironment variables) DEPRECATED
    --fs-subjects-dir PATH     Path to the freesurfer SUBJECTS_DIR directory
-                              (overides the SUBJECTS_DIR environment variable) --resample-to-T1w32k        Resample the Meshes to 32k Native (T1w) Space --MSMSulc                   Run MSMSulc surface registration (instead of using FS) --MSM-config PATH           The path to the configuration file to use for MSMSulc mode.
+                              (overides the SUBJECTS_DIR environment variable) --resample-to-T1w32k        Resample the Meshes to 32k Native (T1w) Space --surf-reg REGNAME          Registration sphere prefix [default: MSMSulc] --no-symlinks               Will not create symbolic links to the zz_templates folder

+  --MSM-config PATH           EXPERT OPTION.
+The path to the configuration file to use for
+                              MSMSulc mode.
 By default, the configuration file is ciftify/data/hcp_config/MSMSulcStrainFinalconf
                               This setting is ignored when not running MSMSulc mode.
-  --T2                        Include T2 files from freesurfer outputs --settings-yaml PATH        Path to a yaml configuration file.
+  --ciftify-conf YAML         EXPERT OPTION.
+Path to a yaml configuration file.
 Overrides
                               the default settings in
-                              ciftify/data/cifti_recon_settings.yaml
+                              ciftify/data/ciftify_workflow_settings.yaml
+  --hcp-data-dir PATH         DEPRECATED, use --ciftify-work-dir instead

   -v,--verbose                Verbose logging
   --debug                     Debug logging in Erin's very verbose style -n,--dry-run                Dry run